yt-project/unyt/paper/paper.md

 drove the `yt` community to independently develop a custom unit system solution.
-We have decided to repackage and improve `yt.units` in the form of `unyt` to both make it easier to work on and improve the unit system and encourage use of the unit system for scientific python users who do not want to install a heavy-weight dependency like `yt`.
+We have decided to repackage and improve `yt.units` in the form of `unyt` to both make it easier to work on and improve the unit system and encourage use of the unit system for scientific Python users who do not want to install a heavy-weight dependency like `yt`.

 Below we present a table comparing `unyt` with `astropy.units` and